-The UK population is projected to increase by 4.3 million by 2018.
-This increase is equivalent to an average annual rate of growth of 0.7 per cent.
+The UK population is projected to increase by 4.9 million to 67.2 million over the ten year period to 2020.
+This increase is equivalent to an average annual rate of growth of 0.8 per cent.

 Projections are uncertain and become increasingly so the further they are carried forward.
-For this reason, variant population projections have also been produced to show what could happen in situations of higher and lower levels of fertility, mortality and migration.
+For this reason, variant population projections have also been produced to show what could happen with higher and lower assumptions of fertility, mortality and migration.

 Source: Office for National Statistics

 Details of the policy governing the release of new data are available by visiting www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html or from the Media Relations Office email: firstname.lastname@example.org

 These National Statistics are produced to high professional standards and released according to the arrangements approved by the UK Statistics Authority.